From Top 6 on Amazon to Going Independent (And Back Again): The Baking Steel Journey

 Timeline of Our Amazon Journey

-2012 - Baking Steel launches on Kickstarter and is endorsed by J. Kenji López-Alt of Serious Eats.
+2012 — Launch on Kickstarter; endorsed by J. Kenji López-Alt of Serious Eats.

-2013 - Featured in Bon Appétit, The Wall Street Journal, and Food & Wine magazine.
+2013 — Featured in Bon Appétit, The Wall Street Journal, and Food & Wine.

-2019 - (October 9) - Named a finalist for Amazon Small Business of the Year, finishing in Top 6 out of millions of sellers.
-Featured in Business Insider.
+2019 — Named a Top 6 finalist for Amazon Small Business of the Year; featured in Business Insider.

-2021 - Forced to leave Amazon due to COVID-19 fulfillment restrictions and pivot entirely to a direct-to-consumer model.
+2021 — Exit Amazon due to COVID-era fulfillment constraints; pivot fully to direct-to-consumer.

 What’s Next

-Our journey has been anything but linear, but every pivot has made us stronger.
-We’re proud to have built a brand that can thrive on its own and strategically leverage platforms like Amazon to grow.
 It’s never just been about steel.
-It’s about helping people make pizza they’re proud of—pizza that sparks memories and makes people say, “Wow.”
-And we’re just getting started.
+It’s about helping people make pizza they’re proud of the kind that sparks memories and makes people say, “Wow.”

-Want to learn more about the full origin story?
+Want the full origin story?
 Read The Baking Steel Story.

 Want to meet the inventor?
 Meet Andris Lagsdin.